webpack-contrib/purifycss-webpack/README.md

 | `resolveExtensions` | An array of extensions that should be given to PurifyCSS when determining classes. (defaults to webpack `resolve.extensions` config)
 | `paths`             | An array of globs that reveal all your files.
 See [glob](http://npmjs.org/glob)'s documentation to see what kind of paths you can pass in this array.
 Use this array to pass files that won't be known to WebPack.
 | `purifyOptions`     | Pass these options to PurifyCSS.
 See [here](https://github.com/purifycss/purifycss#options-optional).
 Note: `output` is always `false`.

-## Notes
-This plugin is NOT a fork of [the offical plugin](https://github.com/purifycss/purifycss-webpack-plugin)!
-Instead, this is it's own.
-I prefixed it with `bird3`, since it was created within my [BIRD3](https://github.com/DragonsInn/BIRD3) project and to make an obvious separation to the offical version.